nak/pytest_mproc/docsrc/index.rst

 Tips for Using Global Scope Fixture
 -----------------------------------
 Admittedly, one has to think about how multiprocessing works to know what can and cannot be returned from a global test fixture.
-Since they are singltons, one useful tip if you are using (singleton) classes (such as manager classses) to encaspulate logic, it is best not to put anything other than what is necessary as instance variables, and delegate them to class variable.
+Since they are "singletons", one useful tip if you are using (singleton) classes (such as manager classses) to encaspulate logic, it is best not to put anything other than what is necessary as instance variables, and delegate them to class variable.
 Also, you should design your fixture so that any other test not depending on it is not blocked while on that fixture.
 Example code is shown blow